 - 1. Ask the class how doing an interview can be more comfortable for us.
 Try to lead the students to the answer which is to choose something to talk about that you're interested in.

-- 2. Put the students in mixed-ability groups of three.
+- 2. Put the students in groups of three.
 Each group must write down at least five topics that they are interested in and they would like to be interviewed about for 5 minutes.
 The subjects should be personal, not factual, and they must not be too difficult for the students' level of English.

 - 3. To start the brainstorming, write a few ideas on the board.
-Please note, the ideas below are only examples and they are not suggestions from Trinity.
 For example:

 - my football team

 - my favourite sport

 - my favourite player

+- my favourite actor

-- my favourite actormy favourite film
+- my favourite film